manraj777/Trade-Strategy/README.md

 <<<<<<< HEAD
-## Creating a backend app that run some logic to make money on crypto exchange that is illiquid.
+## Creating a backend app that runs some logic to make money on a crypto exchange that is illiquid.

 ## Preface